-When this option is active, Driver Verifier checks to see if the driver has freed all its memory allocations when it is unloaded.
-This reveals memory leaks.
+When this option is active, Driver Verifier checks to see if the driver has freed all its memory allocations when it's unloaded.
+It reveals memory leaks.

 When this option is active, Driver Verifier allocates the driver's IRPs from a special pool, and monitors the driver's I/O handling.
-This detects illegal or inconsistent use of I/O routines.
+It detects illegal or inconsistent use of I/O routines.

 When I/O Verifier is enabled:

 - All IRPs allocated through IoAllocateIrp are allocated from special pool, if available.

 - Checks are made in IoCallDriver, IoCompleteRequest, and IoFreeIrp to catch driver error messages.